|Model||Draw Weight||Stroke||Velocity||Suggested Arrow Length||Crossbow Length / Weight|

 Crossbow Review – Summary

 Thanks for reading our crossbow review.
 The Parker CenterFire is an economical, high quality crossbow with excellent performance and reliability.
 Don’t take my word for it, though—go try out the CenterFire for yourself.
-Take a look at today's amazon.com price on this crossbow and check out our top 10 crossbows rankings for more.
+Take a look at [sc:cta-review-bottom] and check out our top 10 crossbows rankings for more.